Identify a newly attached disk, create a primary partition using fdisk, and write the partition table safely.

 by formatting it.

 Partitioning is irreversible when done wrong.
-The job is not “run commands,” it is proving you targeted the correct disk, wrote the expected table, and verified the partition exists before you touch filesystems or mounts.
+The job is proving you targeted the correct disk, wrote the expected table, and verified the partition exists before you touch filesystems.

-/dev/sdc is present and unpartitioned.fdisk and create a new primary partition./dev/sdc1).ext4 to prepare it for use.lsblk.
+/dev/sdc is present and unpartitioned.fdisk and create a new primary partition./dev/sdc1).ext4 to prepare it for use.fdisk against the disk device (example: /dev/sdc), not a partition.

 lsblk

-is your first proof that the kernel can see the disk.
-You use it to confirm size and naming so you do not accidentally
+lsblk is your first proof that the kernel can see the disk.
+Confirm size and naming so you do not

 partition the wrong device.